cornelcristea/grayscale_image_converter/README.md

 - deploy exe file

 Two Runners are configured in order to perform the following jobs:
-- <b>Build</b>: for every push on main branch, a Build runner for will be triggered and it will perform the steps until "build exe file".
+- <b>Build</b>: for every push on main branch, it will perform the steps mentioned before whitout "deploy exe file"
 - <b>Deploy</b>: all steps mentioned before will be performed in order to generate the artifact.

 Pipelines link: https://github.com/cornelcristea/grayscale_image_converter/actions